Inside: 53 of the best wedding games.

 Outdoor Wedding Games

 Outdoor weddings are my favorite.
 They offer a laid back, relaxed atmosphere amidst all the nerves and emotions that come with a wedding.
-These fun outdoor games will encourage guests to gather ’round, socialize, kick off their shoes, and have some fun!
+Fun outdoor games like these DIY giant yard games will encourage guests to gather ’round, socialize, kick off their shoes, and have some fun!

 Monogrammed Cornhole: It’s an outdoor classic made festive by these cute custom monogrammed decals perfect for displaying the new couple’s names.